 As they scroll down the page, they see a range of TVs at different price points, many of which have 4 or 5-star product ratings.
 These instantly help users pick out the products of interest but it’s still difficult to narrow down options when there are so many high scoring reviews.

 There’s something else going on here, though.
 As users scroll down the list of Google Shopping results and almost indistinguishable product reviews, they notice the retailer B&H Photo-Video-Audio keeps cropping up with its impressive 4.7/5 seller rating from more than 175,000 reviews.

 This is a major branding win for B&H, telling this user that, whichever TV they choose to buy, they’re not going to find a much better place to buy it from than B&H.

-This will actually make it easier to get a seller rating if you’re only operating in one country, but you’ll need to work harder to maintain 100+ reviews in each country you operate in over any given 12-month period if you’re advertising to overseas buyers.
+Whilst this is easier for companies only operating in one country, you’ll need to work hard to maintain 100+ reviews in each country you operate in over any given 12-month period if you’re advertising to overseas buyers.